avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Note that you may see some mention in the literature of variants of the El Tor biotype, such as the 'Matlab variants', 'Mozambique variants', 'Haitian variants', 'altered El Tor biotype', 'hybrid El Tor' or 'atypical El Tor' (e.g. in `Bhandari et al 2021`_, `Montero et al 2023`_).
+These variants do not correspond exactly to the El Tor biotype, e.g. they may differ from El Tor in a small number of the laboratory test results in Figure 11.
-Isolates with the Matlab/Mozambique/Haitian variants of El Tor biotype or altered/hybrid/atypical El Tor biotype all belong to the 7PET lineage, but just give slightly different results in the biotyping tests (Figure 10) compared to other 7PET isolates.
+Isolates with the Matlab/Mozambique/Haitian variants of El Tor biotype or altered/hybrid/atypical El Tor biotype all belong to the 7PET lineage, but just give slightly different results in the biotyping tests (Figure 11) compared to other 7PET isolates.

 .. _Montero et al 2023: https://pubmed.ncbi.nlm.nih.gov/37215733/